Time elapsed: 12y

 It's no wonder that cities simply lost contact with each other over the centuries between the present day and Aeon's time.

 But as the telegraph system continues to grow, people are becoming aware of locations that they handly knew anything about before.
-A message can now be passed from Toria to the end of the telegraph line — halfway to Bulton, at a town called Revelry — within half an hour.
-News of any happenings that take place in Bulton only have to cross the mountains and reach Revelry for Aeon to be aware of it.
+A message can now be passed from Toria to the town of Revelry at the end of the telegraph line within half an hour.
+Any news from Bulton only has to cross the mountains and reach Revelry for Aeon to be aware of it.

 The most fortunate thing for Aeon's team is that the library inside the tunnel contains information on these locations, including their exact coordinates.
 So instead of having to come up with a system to measure the coordinates themselves, all they need to do is find out which city matches which city in the past.